 The generated point groups can be visualized in the rayCloud and exported in several file formats:

-The Densified Point Cloud layer has a Display Properties sub-layer that can be used to adjust the size and shape of the point cloud.
-To visualize the point cloud groups the shader option Screen Aligned Quads (color per class) should be selected from the drop-down list.
+The Point Groups layer has a Display Properties sub-layer that can be used to select the point groups to be displayed in the rayCloud.
+To visualize the point groups using the predefined classification colors the Show Class Color option should be enabled from the drop-down list.
+When the Show Class Color option is not enabled, the selected point groups are displayed with their original colors.

 To export the point groups: